ZorikovPasha/React-Loft-Mebel/README.md

 should add notfound page
-switch from redux to react query? redirect to 404 shuold get all colors and brands from backend
+switch from redux to react query? redirect to 404 shuold get all colors and brands from backend in aside should add logging when accessing a route